adanieljohnson/ABLE_2022_Workshop/ABLE 2022 Workshop, editing copy.md

 10. If you click on Fetch Origin again, you should get a message saying __All files up to date__.
 This means your files in the local copy and the server copy of the repository all match.

 =========================================================

 # Exercise 4: Generating Your Final Output Documents

-`(DRAFT - I need to write and install the GitHub Action into the ABLE site, then write the procedure for the GitHub Action.)`
+`(DRAFT - I need to write and install the GitHub Action into the ABLE site, then write the corresponding procedure for the handout.)`

 ## Background

 We will use [Pandoc](https://pandoc.org/index.html) to convert our  structured documents in Markdown to other formats.
 Pandoc is a "universal document converter."
 It can read many different document file types, then convert one format to another.
 Markdown and Pandoc play very nicely together.

 There are several ways to access Pandoc.
 We'll use two routes: a standalone web-based converter (for HTML), and a GitHub __action__ (for MS Word).
-I will demonstrate a third route: using the command line.
+I will demonstrate a third route, using the command line.

 ## Converting .md to .html